Minsk Regional Committee of the Communist Party of Belarus

 The Minsk Regional Committee of the Communist Party of Belarus, commonly referred to as the Minsk CPB obkom, was the highest authority in the Minsk Region of the Byelorussian SSR in the Soviet Union.

-The position of First Secretary was created in 1938, and abolished on 25 August 1991.
+The position of First Secretary was created in 1938.
 The First Secretary was considered the de facto governor of the Minsk region.
 The First Secretary was appointed by the Politburo.